Key Takeaways

 Why should I check my FICO® Score?

-90% of top lenders use FICO® Credit Scores2, including Discover.
-That’s why Discover provides a FICO® Score instead of any other type of credit score.
+90% of top lenders use FICO® Credit Scores, including Discover.1 That’s why Discover provides a FICO® Score instead of any other type of credit score.
 Lenders will use your credit score to determine your credit risk and creditworthiness.
 You can use your score to help you prepare for the future, stay on top of your credit, or avoid surprises—so it’s a good idea to review your score regularly.

 How is my FICO® Score calculated?